astr0n0mer/digital-garden/pages/JSON Reference.md

-- [JSON Reference](https://json-spec.readthedocs.io/reference.html) allows a JSON value to reference another value in a JSON document.
+- [JSON Reference](https://json-spec.readthedocs.io/reference.html) allows a JSON value to reference another value in a #json document.
 - Example
   A JSON Reference is a mapping with a unique key `$ref`, which value is a JSON Pointer.
   For example, this object:
   ```json
   {
     "foo": {"$ref": "#/bar"},